martinkearn/Content/Blogs/Using the Project Oxford Emotion API in C# and JavaScript.md

 ## In Summary
 The Project Oxford APIs are very simple to get started with and use in your applications.
 Hopefully the sample in this article and the accompanying [GitHub Repository](https://github.com/martinkearn/Project-Oxford-Emotion-API-sample) will help you get up and running.

 I plan to do similar articles on other Project Oxford and Cortana Analytic APIs.
-Please use the comments if there ae particular APIs you'd like to see example of.
+Please use the comments if there are particular APIs you'd like to see examples of.

 ### Resources
 * [Emotion API](https://www.projectoxford.ai/emotion)